 Writing and signing contracts

-Parodying familiar figures and icons
+Parodying familiar figures, icons, and logos

 The photo would most likely be recognized as the photographer’s famous photo, so you’d be in hot water.
 In addition to political figures you can also use flags, coat of arms, and national symbols where ever and when ever you want.

-(Disclaimer: Although we are knowledgeable on certain important legal aspects of a t-shirt business, we’re not lawyers.
+Although we are knowledgeable on certain legal aspects of a t-shirt business, we’re not lawyers.
 This info is intended to inform you and keep you aware of the general legal aspects of a t-shirt business.